openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 ### Static Virtualization of Generic Implementation Behavior

-When creating generic implementation base classes, developers are encouraged to use a pattern of static virtualization to delegate operations to the platform implementation class in cases where the operation may or must be implemented in a platform-specific way.
+When creating generic implementation base classes, developers are encouraged to use a pattern of static virtualization to delegate operations to the concrete implementation class in cases where the operation may or must be implemented in a platform-specific way.

-For example, consider a generic implementation of the ConfigurationManager component where value accessor methods such as `GetDeviceId()` work by retrieving values from an underlying key-value store.
-The implementation of the key-value store will likely vary by platform.
-To allow for this, the generic implementation class is designed to delegate the operation of retrieving the value for a key to a method on the concrete implementation class.
+For example, consider a generic implementation of the ConfigurationManager component where value accessor methods such as `GetDeviceId()` operate by retrieving values from an underlying key-value store.
+The particulars of how the key-value store is implemented will likely vary by platform.
+To allow for this, the generic implementation class is structured to delegate the operation of retrieving the value for a key to a method on the concrete implementation class.

 Following the Curiously Recurring Template Pattern, delegation is accomplished by casting the `this` pointer to the implementation class and calling a method with the appropriate signature.
 An inline helper function named `Impl()` helps